-In this review, we will use the acronym DReSS instead of DRESS as a recent review highlighted the importance of clarifying that eosinophilia is not mandatory to confirm this syndrome[18].
-In 1996, Bocquet et al[19] established three criteria needed for diagnosis of DReSS syndrome: skin eruption, eosinophilia (≥ 1.5 × 109/μL), and visceral involvement (transaminase elevation ≥ 2 times upper normal limit, lymphadenopathy > 2 cm in diameter, nephritis, interstitial pneumonia, or carditis).
+In this review, we will use the acronym DReSS/DiHS instead of DRESS as a recent review highlighted the importance of clarifying that eosinophilia is not mandatory to confirm this syndrome[18].
+In 1996, Bocquet et al[19] established three criteria needed for diagnosis of DReSS/DiHS syndrome: skin eruption, eosinophilia (≥ 1.5 × 109/μL), and visceral involvement (transaminase elevation ≥ 2 times upper normal limit, lymphadenopathy > 2 cm in diameter, nephritis, interstitial pneumonia, or carditis).
 In 2006, Shiohara et al[20] proposed to include as diagnostic criteria the presence of human herpes virus 6 (HHV-6) reactivation, as they documented HHV-6 IgG titers and DNA 2-3 wk after the onset of the rash.
 The group suggested this virus to be a cause of this hypersensitivity syndrome.
 Finally, in 2007 the RegiSCAR group developed a new scoring system.
 Hospital admission as a result of the suspected drug-related reaction and at least three of the following findings: acute skin rash, fever, lymphadenopathy of at least two sites, the involvement of at least one internal organ, lymphocytosis/lymphocytopenia, peripheral eosinophilia, and thrombocytopenia.
-According to this scoring system, patients were classified into definite, probable, possible, or no diagnosis of DReSS (Table 1)[21].
+According to this scoring system, patients were classified into definite, probable, possible, or no diagnosis of DReSS/DiHS (Table 1)[21].

 With regard of DILI, a previous definition set the following threshold for defining its diagnosis: elevation of AST and/or ALT or bilirubin or alkaline phosphatase > 2 upper limit of normal (ULN)[22,23].
-Subsequently, given the adaptation or tolerance that may occur in up to 20% of drugs, the levels of transaminases elevations were modified to > 5 ULN without symptoms, or rise in alkaline phosphatase > 2 ULN or rise in bilirubin > 2 ULN with any transaminases increasing.
+Subsequently, given the adaptation or tolerance that may occur in up to 20% of drugs, the levels of transaminases elevations were modified to > 5 ULN without symptoms, or rise in alkaline phosphatase > 2 ULN, or rise in bilirubin > 2 ULN with any transaminases increasing.
 Alternatively, AST or ALT < 5 ULN with symptoms also defines DILI[24].

-Patients with acute hepatitis and elevated prothrombin time or international normalized ratio levels without mental status changes are frequently labelled as having a severe acute liver injury (ALI)[25].
+Patients with acute hepatitis and elevated prothrombin time or international normalized ratio levels without mental status changes are frequently labeled as having a severe acute liver injury[25].

 EPIDEMIOLOGY